NOTE: This page will be updated as more resources become available.

 Federal Relief Programs

 - The Paycheck Protection Program is a new guaranteed loan program from the Small Business Administration (SBA) that will help small businesses cover payroll during the immediate crisis.
+Recent changes to the federal Paycheck Protection Program (PPP) aim to better help small businesses access relief funding.
+The changes include:

 - Economic Injury Disaster Loans (EIDL) from the SBA offer up to $2 million in assistance per business.